grongierisc/formation-template/README.md

 ## 5.2.
 Management Portal

 We will open a Management Portal.
-It will give us access to an webpage where we will be able to create our production.
+It will give us access to a webpage where we will be able to create our production.
 The portal should be located at the url: http://localhost:52775/csp/sys/UtilHome.csp?$NAMESPACE=IRISAPP.
 You will need the following credentials:

 >LOGIN: SuperUser
 >